2020 Hong Kong national security law: Enforcement

+As of 12 June 2025, and as per information from the Security Bureau, 326 people had been arrested under the Hong Kong national security law and the Safeguarding National Security Ordinance – including an unknown number of those held under the non-NSL charge of sedition prior to when the Ordinance was enacted in March 2024.
+As per the same date, of those, 165 had been convicted.

+In June 2025, the Hong Kong government warned that celebrations of Independence Day may violate the NLS.

 International warrants

 On 31 July, according to Chinese state media, the Hong Kong police issued arrest warrants for six activists outside of Hong Kong citing suspected violations of the law.
 These are Nathan Law, who left Hong Kong prior to the NSL coming into effect; Simon Cheng, a former employee by the British consulate in Hong Kong who was detained by the PSB and allegedly tortured, and who was granted asylum in the United Kingdom; Ray Wong, who skipped bail and was granted asylum in Germany in May 2018; and pro-independence activists Wayne Chan and Honcques Laus.
-Also on the wanted list is Samuel Chu, son of Reverend Chu Yiu-ming, a naturalised American citizen and managing director of the Hong Kong Democracy Council in Washington.
+Also on the wanted list is Samuel Chu, a naturalised American citizen and managing director of the Hong Kong Democracy Council in Washington.
 He reacted by saying that Hong Kong police were targeting a US citizen of 25 years for lobbying his own government, warning that although the first, he would not be the last non-Chinese citizen to be intimidated in this way.

 On 11 August, the day after the arrest of Jimmy Lai under the law, Finn Lau, an ex–chartered surveyor living in the United Kingdom and known as the inventor of the concept of "lam chau", was listed as wanted by Hong Kong police under the national security law.

 On 10 March 2022, the CEO and co-founder of UK-based NGO Hong Kong Watch, Benedict Rogers, was ordered to take down the organisation's website by the Hong Kong Police Force.
 Failure to comply would be liable to a fine and imprisonment.